strimzi/test-container/README.md

 strimziKafkaContainer.start();
 ```

-#### ix) (Optional) Specify a proxy container to simulate network conditions (i.e. connection cut, latency).
+#### ix) (Optional) Specify a proxy container

-This container allows to create a TCP proxy between test code and Kafka broker.
+The proxy container allows to create a TCP proxy between test code and Kafka broker.

 Every Kafka broker request will pass through the proxy where you can simulate network conditions (i.e. connection cut, latency).